 - Only used after the referee has made a decision

-The MLS first introduced VAR into the game in the season of 2014/15.
-When the system was trialed in a number of games to test if there was time to stop the game to make the reviews.
+The MLS first introduced VAR into the game in the season of 2014/15 when the system was trialed in several games to test if there was time to stop the game to make the reviews.

-The MLS’ drive to become one of the leading leagues in soccer in the world, led them to introduce VAR before any other country.
-It was in 2017 when VAR was introduced, this was even before the first use in the World Cup of 2018.
+The MLS’s drive to become one of the leading leagues in soccer in the world led them to introduce VAR before any other country.
+It was in 2017 when VAR was introduced, even before the first use in the World Cup of 2018.

 One of these competitions that have adopted VAR is the English Premier League.
-Expected to improve the game, VAR has caused a huge amount of controversy so far in the EPL.
+This is expected to improve the game, but VAR has caused much controversy in the EPL.

-A lot of rules in soccer have room for on-field interpretation to allow for a real-time referee to officiate as effectively as possible.
-When reviewing decisions after the fact, there must be no room for such an interpretation.
-Decisions need to be more cut and dry.
+A lot of rules in soccer have room for on-field interpretation to allow a real-time referee to officiate as effectively as possible.

 Number of VAR Errors Improved

-The number of errors shown in the figures is relatively low, but the technology can also play a part in the discipline of the players and conduct.
-For a number of good examples of how VAR is effectively used, watch the videos over as MLS’ website.
+The number of errors shown in the figures is relatively low, but technology can also play a part in the discipline of the players and conduct.
+Watch the videos on MLS’ website for several good examples of how VAR is effectively used.

 Sportbible points to a claim that VAR is only accurate to 20cm when detecting offsides due to the distance between video frames capturing a player running at high speed.

-The explanation of how VAR is being used for offsides and details on the technology that it uses would suggest otherwise.
+The explanation of how VAR is being used for offsides and details on its technology would suggest otherwise.
 The English Premier League website demonstrates a highly technological and accurate system.

 Is VAR Good for Soccer?

-Can players ask for VAR to look at a decision?
-If players tell the referee that they need to use VAR aggressively, they are in danger of receiving a yellow card.
+If players tell the referee they need to use VAR aggressively; they’re in danger of receiving a yellow card.

-How far back can VAR look?
-The videos will only be used in the phase that builds-up towards the action where the decision needs to be made.
+The videos will only be used in the phase that builds up towards the action where the decision needs to be made.

-Does VAR have the final say?
-It is the referee that makes the final decision, this will be based on their own view and the opinion of VAR.
+The referee makes the final decision, which will be based on their view and the opinion of VAR.